yusufklncc/Lenovo-Thinkpad-Yoga-S1-Hackintosh/README.md

 Camera   |  ✅
 Shutdown / Reboot   |  ✅
 Fn shortcut keys   |  ✅
-Sleep   |  ✅
+Sleep/Wake   |  ✅

 ## What's not working  💻
 Type | Status
 :---------|:---------
 Airdrop, Sidecar (Beacuse Intel Wi-Fi)   | ❌
-The awakening is not working properly. | ⚠️

 ## What You Have to Do?
 Type | | Status
 :---------|:---------:|---------
-SMBIOS Settings  | MacBook Pro 11,5 | ⚠️
+SMBIOS Settings  | MacBook Pro 11,1 | ⚠️

 ## Kexts Used
 Name | Info